whatisityouseek/knowledge/_posts/2021-12-25-The-Paradox-of-Choice.md

 The porn industry's focus on ‘choice’, or, a woman's choice to participate in the production of porn, made the central issue about consent.
 A liberal society defaults strongly to an anti-paternalistic approach.
 By appealing to “choice” and “consent” the porn industry conceded that pornography might harm its performers, but that such harms were _not_ wrong because all performers were adult women who had given their [consent](https://www.whatisityouseek.com/redpill/Consent-Is-A-Low-Bar/).
 APFs were then faced with the philosophically difficult (if not impossible) and alienating task of problematizing women’s choices.

-<section class="center-text"> V. Feminists optimizing for choice is a paradox </section>
+<section class="center-text space-after"> V. Feminists optimizing for choice is a paradox </section>

 Feminists have argued that women’s fundamental right is the right to choose: to have children or a career, to dress provocatively or conservatively and to have sex when and how they pleased.
 Choice is the fundamental element in all feminist arguments, but tying their fortunes to it has become a Catch-22.

 With the benefit of a half century of hindsight, it seems clear that porn and sex work have been a net negative for women; those outside of porn and sex work compete with women inside them.
 Optimizing for individual choice, without looking at how those decisions affect people in the aggregate has created many obvious contradictions within the feminist movement.
 It’s become impossible for liberal feminists to argue that other women’s choices should be taken away-especially when those choices relate to sex.
 Feminists have been consistent in their messaging that it is “The Patriarchy™” who limits women’s ability to choose how to dress, and control their sexuality.
 As a result feminists tend to be extremely careful when it comes to pushing for restrictions on how other women behave.
 However, this reluctance can create tension when theory meets practice.
 [Natasha Walters’ Living Dolls](https://www.amazon.com/Living-Dolls-Return-Natasha-Walter/dp/1844087093) explores this rhetorical trap feminists have found themselves in.

 <section class="indent-paragraph" markdown="1">
-At one point I turned to Helen to understand more about how she felt about her best friend’s work.
+"At one point I turned to Helen to understand more about how she felt about her best friend’s work.
 She was keen to express her support for it.

 ‘Women are now in much more dominant roles in society, and they can say, you know what, I’m doing this for myself.
 It’s something to be proud of,’ she said.
 And how does that make other women feel?
 I wondered.
 ‘Well, if you’re happy with how you look, why shouldn’t you be happy with how other women look?
 Cara **chooses** to do this work, and it’s in a magazine that people **choose** to buy – you don’t have to buy it.’